rillonline/writing/signs-and-wonders.md

 In the name of Jesus.
 Amen.

-I come into your midst and speak to you about signs and wonders on this Trinity Sunday, a Sunday also dejvoted to peace and justice.
+I come into your midst and speak to you about signs and wonders on this Trinity Sunday, a Sunday also devoted to peace and justice.

 The Bible speaks about events outside our ordinary experience,: The sun standing still for twenty-four hours, Jonah spending three days and nights in the belly of the whale.
 Indeed, you say, but these are stories from long ago. they can be dismissed.
 The Bible says Jesus fed the five thousand with five loaves and two fish.
 Many of you may say, but isn't it more reasonable to think people just shared what they had?
-Isn't that miracle enough?
+Isn't that wonder enough?

 Although it continues to surprise me, I know many of you have trouble with metaphors and poetic language.
-You want facts and figures, something quantifiable and measureable.
+You want facts and figures, something quantifiable and measurable.
 Something known not imaginary.
 I am willing to bet, however, that even you played games as a child, read stories and watch movies.
-So let’s step into a world of signs and wonders, the world of the Book of Acts, the world of the early church.
-Come with me to Joppa and to Tabitha’s house and meet the only woman called a disciple in the New Testament.
+So let us step into a world of signs and wonders, the world of the Book of Acts, the world of the early church.
+Come with me to Joppa and to Tabitha's house and meet the only woman called a disciple in the New Testament.

 What do we know about Tabitha?
-She lives in Joppa, a port city on the Mediterrean Sea.
+She lives in Joppa, a port city on the Mediterranean Sea.
 Although widows are in her house when Peter arrives, her own marital status is unknown.
 This suggests Tabitha is a woman of independent means.
 She is able to perform good works especially providing clothing for widows and their families.